-‘Teen Mom 2’s Kailyn Lowry Claps Back At Twitter Haters
+‘Teen Mom 2’s’ Kailyn Lowry Claps Back At Twitter Haters

 Kailyn Lowry and Javi have both moved on from their failed marriage.
 Javi Marroquin is now dating Real World alum Madison Walls.

-While Kailyn has revealed that she isn’t in relationship with her third child’s father, there is speculation that she is in a relationship with a woman, her longtime friend Becky Hayter.
-The rumour sparked thanks to a few photos that have appeared on Twitter where the two appear quite cozy.
+While Kailyn has revealed that she isn’t in a relationship with her third child’s father, there is speculation that she is in a relationship with a woman, her longtime friend Becky Hayter.
+The rumor sparked thanks to a few photos that have appeared on Twitter where the two appear quite cozy.

 From Lincoln to the mystery baby! @KailLowry @hayter25 pic.twitter.com/xQqDTvOgzX